 - Avoid smoking, caffeine, and alcohol—especially before bedtime.

 - Exercise to maintain a healthy weight—but don’t exercise at least two hours before you hit the hay.
+Looking for exercise tips?
+Here’s a few from a fellow Kindra community member.

 - Try to get direct sunlight for vitamin D.